PelionIoT/connector-bridge-container-installer/README.md

-This is the installation script that can pull down and start the mbed Connector bridge.
+This is the installation script that can pull down and start the mbed Connector/mbed Cloud bridge.

 Usage: